waterlinked/docs/docs/sonar-3d/sonar-3d-15-gui.md

 # GUI

 The GUI is designed to be user friendly with a clean an intuitive set of controls.
-Please check out the [Sonar 3D-15 GUI Demo](https://sonar.demo.waterlinked.com/) to explore all the features without the need of an actual Sonar 3D-15!

 ## Main view